-Building more effective educational systems in K-12, higher education, and international contexts.
+Building more effective educational systems in PK-12, higher education, and international contexts.

 Improving education through advancements in psychometric models, statistical techniques, and educational research/evaluation methods.